Nihalahamad1905/AIR-SOIL-QUALITY-ANALYSIS/README.md

 3. Model Training : Utilize supervised machine learning algorithms, such as convolutional neural networks (CNNs), to train a soil quality classification model.
 4. Model Evaluation : Evaluate the trained model on the test set to assess its ability to predict soil quality attributes accurately.
 5. Prediction and Deployment : Deploy the trained machine learning model to predict soil quality attributes for new, unseen soil samples.
 6. Validation and Feedback : Validate the model predictions against ground truth measurements or expert assessments to verify accuracy and reliability.

+# Contributers
+1. Sanika Minind Jadhav
+2. Thorar Shraddha Sudhakar